MalkarovPark/IndustrialKit/README.md

 Control of the robotic complex is performed by executing programs (`ProductionProgram`) written in **Ithi Macro Assembler (IMA)**, a pendant-style language transferred from robot level—where execution units are target positions—to system level, where execution units are individual robotic devices.

-An IMA program consists of `WorkspaceProgramElement` types:
+An IMA program consists of `ProductionProgramElement` types:
 - `Performers` — execute programs or operations on devices
 - `Modifiers` — update register values, including device data
 - `Logic` — control execution flow (branching and jumps)